rafikipress/Rafiki-Child/README.md

 Rafiki-Child
 ============

-Rafiki Chuld theme of Infinity
+Rafiki Child theme of Infinity.

+This is just a test for now.